scotopotomas/TidyDataProject/README.md

   * Remove the activityid (as it is no longer needed) and move the activity name to the second column using subsetting from the base R package.

   * After this step is completed I've met requirement 3, each activity in the data set has a descriptive name based on the activity names that were originally used in the experiment.
+These names are simple enough to be entirely self-explanatory.

 ### Step 5: Create tidy data and write tidy data set.